 With federal approval out of the way, now sports betting in the Constitution State can launch by its planned October start date, giving Connecticut bettors a full three months of NFL betting leading up to the league’s postseason play which begins in the middle of January.

-Once this sports betting market matures in Connecticut, industry leaders have projected that online sports betting and online casinos could reach $418 million in annual combined revenue, money that couldn’t come at a better time for residents still financially reeling from the effects of the worldwide pandemic.
+Once this sports betting market matures in Connecticut, industry leaders have projected that online sports betting and US online casinos could reach $418 million in annual combined revenue, money that couldn’t come at a better time for residents still financially reeling from the effects of the worldwide pandemic.

 Mohegan Tribal Council Chairman Gessner sees this sports betting operation as a means to benefit not just his tribe, but citizens of the entire state.